“A good digestion turneth all to health.” George Herbert

 Stay well-hydrated

 One of the most common culprits for constipation is dehydration.
-Water helps move things along through your digestive tract in a wave-like muscle movement called peristalsis.
-However, if your body senses that you need more water elsewhere in the body that takes priority.
-The large intestine draws water from your stools to redirect it to other parts of your body such as your muscles or brain, making your stools harder to pass if you don’t drink enough.
+In a wave-like muscle movement called peristalsis, water helps move things along through your digestive tract.
+However, if your body senses that you need more water elsewhere, that takes priority.
+The large intestine draws water from your stools to redirect it to other parts of your body, such as your muscles or brain, making your stools harder to pass if you don’t drink enough.

-To understand the myriad of ways fiber promotes digestive health, it’s helpful to distinguish between the two types of fiber:
+To understand the myriad of ways fibre promotes digestive health, it’s helpful to distinguish between the two types of fibre:

 Soluble fiber

-As the name suggests, soluble fiber dissolves in water.
-When it passes through your digestive tract, it provides prebiotic fiber that feeds the good bacteria in your gut.
-Good sources of soluble fiber include beans, apples, oats, and strawberries.
+As the name suggests, soluble fibre dissolves in water.
+When it passes through your digestive tract, it provides prebiotic fibre that feeds the good bacteria in your gut.
+Good sources of soluble fibre include beans, apples, oats, and strawberries.

 Insoluble fiber

-Because insoluble fiber doesn’t dissolve, it helps provide bulk to stools.
+Because insoluble fibre doesn’t dissolve, it helps provide bulk to stools.
 Stool volume stimulates your gut wall to propel bowel movements along your digestive tract more easily.
 This contributes to regularity and that sometimes elusive feeling of complete elimination.
-Good sources include vegetables like cauliflower and green beans, nuts, and many unprocessed grains.
+Good sources include vegetables like cauliflower, green beans, nuts, and many unprocessed grains.

-Your diet should contain both types of fiber to promote good digestion, a healthy gut, a robust microbiome, and bowel regularity.
-To increase your overall fiber intake, increase your consumption of whole grains, fruits and vegetables.
-There are numerous ways to sneak more fiber into your diet, like leaving the peel on potatoes, adding a handful of nuts to a salad, and sprinkling a little freshly ground flaxseed on yogurt.
-However, if you currently eat a low-fiber diet, be careful not to ramp up your intake too quickly, which can lead to gas and discomfort.
-As you introduce increasing amounts of fiber, make sure you’re also drinking more water as the fibre itself absorbs a lot.
+Your diet should contain both fibre types to promote good digestion, a healthy gut, a robust microbiome, and bowel regularity.
+To increase your overall fibre intake, increase your consumption of whole grains, fruits and vegetables.
+Numerous ways to sneak more fibre into your diet include leaving the peel on potatoes, adding a handful of nuts to a salad, and sprinkling freshly ground flaxseed on yogurt.
+However, if you eat a low-fiber diet, be careful not to ramp up your intake too quickly, leading to gas and discomfort.
+As you introduce increasing amounts of fibre, ensure you’re also drinking more water, as the fibre absorbs a lot.

 Choose healthy omega-3 fats